 Why is it so complicated to model these systems?

 First of all, there is the device scale, which is naturally respected.
-Secondly, the typical fluid-flow scales are captured in a CFD solution by solving the flow at the mesh scale, which is generally much bigger than the particle but yet quite small when compared to the device scale.
-Finally, there is the fluid-particle interactions scale, which has the magnitude of the smaller particles, therefore making it computationally prohibitive to solve the flow in a sub-particle resolution for most industrial applications.
+Second, the typical fluid-flow scales, which are generally much bigger than the particle but quite small when compared to the device scale, are captured in a CFD solution by solving the flow at the mesh scale.
+Finally, there is the scale of the fluid-particle interaction that has the magnitude of the smaller particles, making it computationally prohibitive to solve the flow in a sub-particle resolution for most industrial applications.

 Why not just use CFD alone?

-Why couple CFD and DEM together?
-The coupled CFD-DEM approach is a promising alternative for modeling granular-fluid systems since it can capture the discrete nature of the particle phase while maintaining the computational tractability.
+The coupled DEM-CFD approach is a promising alternative for modeling granular-fluid systems since it can capture the discrete nature of the particle phase while maintaining the computational tractability.